FuelLabs/fuel-specs/specs/protocol/tx_validity.md

 ## VM Precondition Validity Rules

-This section defines _vm precondition validity rules_ for transactions: the bare minimum required to accept an unconfirmed transaction into a mempool, and preconditions that the VM assumes to hold prior to execution.
+This section defines _VM precondition validity rules_ for transactions: the bare minimum required to accept an unconfirmed transaction into a mempool, and preconditions that the VM assumes to hold prior to execution.
 Chains of unconfirmed transactions are omitted.

 The validity rules assuming sequential transaction validation for side effects (i.e. state changes).
 However, by construction, transactions with different access lists can be validated in parallel.
 Transactions with overlapping access lists must be validated and placed in blocks in topological order.